zalexandr/wiz/README.md

 ### Thank you to all sponsors and supporter!

+### Link to the official Home Assistant integration page
+This project/repo was merged into the HASS core --> [Link to integration](https://www.home-assistant.io/integrations/wiz/)

+This repo will be archived.
+No future updates are committed here.

 ## :muscle: Change Log

 It is done - the PR to HASS core was merged! [@bdraco](https://github.com/bdraco) does a tone of improvements and contributes some incredible fixes to the integration.